The Sunday Roast.

 The George | Strand

 A slip of a pub on the Strand that looks like it’s been ripped straight out of Tudor England, with mullioned windows, cosy nooks and a carving on the outside of a naked man chasing pigs.
-Unconventional farming methods notwithstanding, that pork (and beef, and chicken) is whipped into a surprisingly excellent Sunday roast for the very centre of London, with crispy roast potatoes, springy greens and maple-roasted carrots.
+Unconventional farming methods notwithstanding, that pork (and beef, and chicken) is whipped into a surprisingly excellent Sunday roast for the very centre of London, with crispy roast potatoes, cauliflower cheese and year-round pigs-in-blankets as your bit on the side.

 Cora Pearl | Covent Garden

-It’s a super-intimate, richly designed space in Covent Garden that serves Sunday lunch with a jazz soundtrack.
+It’s a super-intimate, richly designed corner of Covent Garden that serves Sunday lunch with a jazz soundtrack.
 Roast sirloin, chicken, celeriac or stone bass come prefaced with cod roe crumpets and devilled whitebait, and arrive alongside bowls of seasonal veg, crispy cuboids of layered confit potatoes, cauliflower cheese, and of course a Yorkshire pud.

 BEST ROASTS IN EAST LONDON